Islamic veiling practices by country: Morocco

-Prior to and for the first few decades of the French occupation, the majority of urban Moroccan veiled, utilising the ḥāyīk or milḥāfa, a large rectangular wrap, usually white or black, and a face veil known as the lithām or ngāb.
+Prior to and for the first few decades of the French occupation, the majority of urban Moroccan veiled, utilising the ḥāyīk or milḥāfa, a large rectangular wrap, usually white or black, which covered the whole body and the head, and could also be utilized to veil the face, with the exception of one or two eyes; however, a rectangular (or triangular in the northern Andalusian towns), white face veil, sometimes with embroidery at the edges, known as the lithām or ngāb depending on the region, was also used.
+In rural, primarily Amazigh tribal regions, women mostly did not veil their faces.

-In the 1930s, women began wearing the jellāba, a hooded robe, traditionally male, and using the hood to cover the hair, utilising pins or a headband, and retaining the lithām/ngāb to veil the face, as a sign of national resistance from the French occupation and because it was far more convenient than the ḥāyīk as women started working.
+In the 1910s, women began wearing the jellāba, a hooded robe, traditionally male, and using the hood to cover the hair, utilizing pins or a headband, and retaining the lithām/ngāb to veil the face, as a sign of national resistance from the French occupation and because it was far more convenient than the ḥāyīk as women began actively working outside the home.

-In 1947, Princess Lalla Aicha of Morocco started to appear in public unveiled with the support of her father the King, who wished to send a signal that he supported the emancipation of women, and thus women gradually began unveil.
+In 1947, Princess Lalla Aicha of Morocco started to appear in public unveiled with the support of her father the King, who wished to send a signal that he supported the emancipation of women, and, thus, women gradually began to unveil.

 In Morocco, the headscarf is neither enforced by law nor forbidden by law, and women are free to choose if they wish to wear one.
 The headscarf is more frequent in the northern regions, small to medium cities and rural regions.
 As it is not totally widespread, wearing a hijab is considered rather a religious decision.
 In 2005, a schoolbook for basic religious education was heavily criticized for picturing female children with headscarves, and later the picture of the little girl with the Islamic headscarf was removed from the school books.
-The headscarf is strongly and implicitly forbidden in Morocco's military and the police.

-In January 2017, Morocco banned the manufacturing, marketing, and sale of the Afghan burqa, however this does not apply to other types of niqab.
+In January 2017, Morocco banned the manufacturing, marketing, and sale of the Afghan burqa; however, this does not apply to other types of niqab.